zhihuammu/ODE-book/_sources/chaps/04/chap04_3_MilineDevice.md

 # Estimate of truncation error at each step for Predictor-Corrector methods -- Milne's Device

-For Predictor-Corrector methods an estimate of error at each step can be found using the following procedure known as Milne's device.
+For Predictor-Corrector methods an estimate of error at each step can be found using the following procedure known as {index}`Milne's device`.
 We illustrate the technique by finding the error of the Adam-Bashforth-Moulton method.
 The Predictor formula is